humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-09-22-introducing-combiner-a-javascriptcss-concatenation-tool.md

 ## The problem

-Most build systems I&#8217;ve seen require you to indicate your dependencies in a separate file.
+Most build systems I've seen require you to indicate your dependencies in a separate file.
 This has bothered me for quite some time.
 Why should dependency information exist outside of the files that need it?
 Why introduce another file into the system whose sole job is to manage dependencies?
 What I wanted was the equivalent of `#include` in C or `import` in Java, something that would allow me to specify dependencies in my source file and then combine all source files together in the correct order based on their dependencies.
 So early last year, I started working on Combiner.

 ## What Combiner does